RiyaVish70/Customer_Sentimentation_Project/README.md

 * Visualize the analysis results using charts, graphs, and visual representations to effectively communicate the findings.

 ## Methodology
 NLP is used to detect positive or negative sentiment in text.
 Used python for Data cleaning and Data preprocessing of the dataset.
-Created Visualizations and dashboard in tableau.
 Implemented Naive Bayes, Decision Tree and KNN classification models with 79% of accuracy.

 * Data Collection: Gather voice transcripts, chat transcripts, and email transcripts from customers across different companies, covering a wide range of interactions and feedback.